It’s pretty disappointing when you’ve applied for a loan or a credit card and you get the alarming news that you have been denied.

 Picture yourself wrapped with crossed up yarn.
 It will take time and a strategy to unravel yourself and allow you to experience freedom.
 Notice that I said time and a strategy—NOT a quick fix!
 Credit is such a major and valuable component in a person’s life, so I’d strongly suggest managing it accordingly.

 If you have fallen off the wagon in this area, you can still take the necessary and proper route of making improvements.
 That being said, you are just an email or phone call away from experiencing the life altering situation that you need with your credit.

 How to Get on the Road to Loan Approval

-One of our trained, certified and professional credit counselors are available to meet so that you can dig deeper into why you were denied.
-This is a free service available to Pelican members*, whereby you have a clear and concise plan regarding becoming creditworthy and having total financial health.
+One of our trained, certified, and full-time credit counselors are available to meet so that you can dig deeper into why you were denied.
+This is a free service available to Pelican members*, whereby you can obtain a clear and concise plan regarding becoming creditworthy and having total financial health.

 The benefit of taking this approach is being a part of the process and being aware of what it took to turn your situation around.
 This is a gratifying and empowering experience.
 Just know that this process takes the commitment on both you and the counselor’s part, and at the end it will be well worth the work!